The A.T. is Your Virtual Classroom

 A.T.
 Ed-Venture Series

 Each session will have two instructors, typically one formal educator and one community, Trail club, or agency partner.
-These interactive live sessions will include approximately 45 minutes of lesson time and then allow participants to ask questions to the teachers about the content or more personally about their career paths.
+These interactive live sessions include approximately 45 minutes of lesson time and then allow participants to ask questions to the presenters about the content or more personally about their career paths.
 Content is variable based on the educator’s expertise, discipline, focus, and interest.

-Have you checked-out an Ed-Venture Series session or have ideas about future sessions?
+Have you checked out an Ed-Venture Series session or have ideas about future sessions?
 Please take two minutes to provide your feedback here:

 Ed-Venture Series is supported by the National Park Service.

 Click on a tile to view and register for classes

 In celebration of National Poetry Month, join educator Stefan Moss and Greening Youth Foundation Director of Operations, Eboni Preston, as they share how connections in nature and legacies on the land can be expressed and preserved through written and spoken word.